svenluijten/svenluijten.com/source/_posts/laravel-facades-vs-class-aliases.md

 ## The Confusion
 Laravel aliases all facades it ships with to their base classname.
-That means [all classes in the `Illuminate\Support\Facades` namespace](https://github.com/laravel/framework/tree/428f86d2734d7ce4a40b3826bf78500c395b419d/src/Illuminate/Support/Facades) are available as if they are in the global namespace.
+That means [all classes in the `Illuminate\Support\Facades` namespace](https://github.com/laravel/framework/tree/428f86d2734d7ce4a40b3826bf78500c395b419d/src/Illuminate/Support/Facades) are available as if they were in the global namespace.
 You can see this happen in your own `config/app.php` (the `aliases` key).

 I think this default behavior is why a lot of people in the Laravel community have